Simon Kenton: Marriage and family

+Simon fathered a son (whom he acknowledged as Simon Ruth Kenton) with Christina Ruth in 1773.
+The couple never married.

 Kenton married Martha Dowden and they had four children together.
-After she died in a house fire, the widower married Elizabeth Jarboe as his second wife.
-He had six children with her.
+She died in a house fire.

+The widower married Elizabeth Jarboe as his second wife.
+They had six children together.
-Prior to his first marriage, Simon's first son (Simon Ruth Kenton) was born to Christina Ruth in 1773.

 Kenton died in (and was initially buried at) New Jerusalem in Logan County, Ohio.
-His body was later moved to Urbana, Ohio.

-Later, his widow Elizabeth Jarboe Kenton and a number of their children moved to northwestern Indiana, to an area straddling Jasper, White, and Pulaski Counties.
-It was heavily settled by families who migrated from Champaign County, Ohio, where Kenton is buried.
+His remains were later moved to Urbana, Ohio.
+Later, his widow Elizabeth Jarboe Kenton and a number of their children moved to northwestern Indiana, to an area straddling Jasper, White, and Pulaski counties.
+It was settled by numerous other families who had migrated from Champaign County, Ohio, where Kenton is buried.

-Namesakes
+Legacy and honors

+Places

-Simon Kenton is the namesake of Kenton, the county seat of northwestern Ohio's Hardin County.
+Kenton, the county seat of northwestern Ohio's Hardin County was named for him.